 - Show your membership card every time you get a prescription filled.
 This helps us make sure we know about the prescriptions you are filling and what you are paying. - Make sure we have the information we need.
 There are times you may pay for the entire cost of a prescription drug.
 In these cases, we will not automatically get the information we need to keep track of your out-of-pocket costs.
-To help us keep track of your out-of-pocket costs, give us copies of these receipts.
-Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances.
+To help us keep track of your out-of-pocket costs, give us copies of your receipts.
+Here are examples of when you should give us copies of your drug receipts: - When you purchase a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit. - When you made a copayment for drugs that are provided under a drug manufacturer patient assistance program. - Any time you have purchased covered drugs at out-of-network pharmacies or other times you have paid the full price for a covered drug under special circumstances. - If you are billed for a covered drug, you can ask our plan to pay our share of the cost.
+For instructions on how to do this, go to Chapter 7, Section 2.